 Hence, because of him, my journey sourcing China’s best Moonlight White Tea finally ended!

 The buds and leaves are a pure white on the outside and jet black on the other side (although sometimes green), some say resembling the moon.
-Zhang Tian and other Moonlight White producers that Wild Tea Qi works with consider this type of tea a true art form.
+Zhang Tian and other Moonlight White producers that Wild Tea Qi works with considering this type of tea a true art form.
 The buds are picked only in the spring between March and April, early in the morning around 4-5 am.
 At that time the mountains have strong fog, spurring the tea buds to grow a lot.
 Drawing lots of dew from the moisture, the tea is fresher and thus higher quality than during any other season for this reason.
 Then, immediately after being picked, the tea is put in the sun during the sunrise.

 What makes this even more fascinating is that they try to time it so that they process the tea on the full moon as they believe this tea will imbibe a special energy from the moon at that time.